 The creation of a separate state of Telangana was the culmination of the aspirations of its people.
 Although much has been written on the reasons for this popular aspiration for statehood, its historical roots have remained unclear.
 The Formation and History of Telangana fills this gap by identifying the causes and events that led to the formation of the state.
 The essays study the origins and growth of the Kakatiya empire, the foundational dynasty on which Andhra Pradesh and Telangana were built, and its two defining elements: the feudal structure and the rule of the Kakatiya feudal elite.
 Contents: I. The Kakatiyas 2.
 Telangana Elites through the Ages 3.
 Semi-Feudal Tenure in Telangana and Andhra 4.
 History of Land Tax in South India: A Study of Telangana and Andhra 5.
 Paddy Yields in Pre-Industrial South India 6.
 Telangana's Wealth, Income and Taxes (1285 AD-2019) 7.
 Sundarlal Report on Post-Police Action Riots 8.
 Mulki Riots 9.
-Hindu-Muslim Household Income Comparisons 2021 978-93-5442-048-1 ₹700 304 pp Paperback In Burmese Prisons Correspondence May 1923-July 1926 SERIES: NETAJI COLLECTED WORKS Edited by Sisir Kumar Bose, (1920-2000), freedom fighter, and founder of the Netaji Research Bureau; and Sugata Bose, Gardiner Professor of History, Harvard University
+Hindu-Muslim Household Income Comparisons 2021 978-93-5442-048-I ₹700 304 pp Paperback In Burmese Prisons Correspondence May 1923-July 1926 SERIES: NETAJI COLLECTED WORKS Edited by Sisir Kumar Bose, founder, the Netaji Research Bureau, participant in the Indian freedom struggle, was imprisoned by the British in the Lahore Fort, Red Fort and Lyallpur Jail, in the post-independence period he played a key role in preserving the best traditions of the anticolonial movement; and Sugata Bose, Gardiner Professor, History, Harvard University